-Lead generation in digital marketing has become a major challenge for any company and digital marketers wishing to grow their business.
+Lead generation in digital marketing has become a major challenge in sales management for any company and digital marketers wishing to grow their business.

 According to SLN Web, 65% to 90% of B2B buyers make their own purchasing decisions, thanks in particular to Internet research.
 Moreover, 90% of decision-makers say they never answer a telephone prospecting call.

-This is one of the reasons why it is time for companies to implement a winning lead generation strategy, in order to boost their turnover thanks to sales and marketing techniques that embrace new consumer habits.
+This is one of the reasons why Appvizer has got the winning lead generation strategy, that will help you boost your turnover thanks to sales and marketing techniques that embrace new consumer habits.

-But how to establish such a strategy?
+But how do you establish such a strategy?
 What are the steps to follow?

 This article sheds light on the techniques and habits to adopt to convert your targets into quality leads!